Computer Station Nation

 • Budget buyers under $50

-• Competitive players who travel to LANs and cannot guarantee charging
+• Competitive players who travel to LANs and can’t guarantee charging access

 • Anyone in a high-RF-interference environment

-• Players who prioritize the absolute lightest possible mouse
+• Players chasing the absolute lightest mouse possible

 Who should buy wireless